-The Office of the Vice President for Research (OVPR) tracks key research metrics for the University of Minnesota, including national rankings, proposals and awards, sponsored expenditures, and technology commercialization performance measures.
+The Vice President for Research and Innovation (RIO) tracks key research metrics for the University of Minnesota, including national rankings, proposals and awards, sponsored expenditures, and technology commercialization performance measures.
 Several of these metrics are part of Commitments 2 and 3 in the University’s MPact 2025 dashboard and progress card.

 In December 2022, the University announced that it had successfully competed for $1.05 billion in external research funding in fiscal year (FY) 2022, the second largest total in history and the second consecutive year the University has received more than $1 billion in sponsored research awards.